MortalJin/Interactive-Lab-Hub/Lab 2/README.md

+**Each large block represents six hours and contains 24 mini-blocks.
+Each mini-block represents 15 minutes.
+As time passes, completed mini-blocks gradually fill with the color associated with that period of the day.**

+**My clock prioritizes awareness of time over precise timekeeping.
+The block display divides the day into four meaningful phases and makes the passage of time visually tangible.
+Users can understand their position within the day at a glance, while pressing a button reveals the exact remaining time when precision is needed.**

+**Pressing a button switches between time elapsed and time remaining.
+The abstract block display provides ambient awareness of time.
+Pressing a button temporarily reveals the exact time remaining, creating a stronger sense of urgency without turning the default display into a conventional digital clock.**

 **Put the names of the people you gave feedback to here.
 (Even better, add links to their repos here!)**

 # Lab 2 Part 2